• Menu

 Just because your dog is small doesn’t mean you shouldn’t take them on hiking trips.
 Hiking with small dogs can be very rewarding for you both.

-Jack Russell Terriers, Corgis, and Shetland Sheepdogs are all smaller dogs ranked among the top active breeds for outdoor adventures.
+Jack Russell Terriers, Corgis, and Shetland Sheepdogs are all smaller dogs ranked among the top active breeds for hiking adventures.

 However, there are some things you should do to ensure a happy hike for both you and your pint-sized hound.